unchartedsoftware/lumo/README.md

 The base `lumo.Renderer` class provides a simple and unstructured class for rendering layer data.

 The `lumo.WebGLRenderer` class implements a more refined class specific to custom WebGL renderings.
-This is iterated upon further with the `lumo.WebGLVertexRenderer` and `lumo.WebGLTextureRenderer` which provide high-level abstractions for efficiently storing and accessing tile data on the GPU.
+This is iterated upon further with the `lumo.WebGLVertexRenderer` and `lumo.WebGLTextureRenderer` which provide higher level abstractions for efficiently storing and accessing tile data on the GPU in vertex and texture format, respectively.

-Lumo provides four sample renderers to act as guides for creating your own:
+Lumo currently provides four extensible sample renderers to be used and act as guides for creating new more complicated renderers:

 - **TextureRenderer** renders texture-based data at varying levels of detail.
 It assumes data is retrieved as a Uint8Array of RGBA values.
 Tiles that do not currently have tile data are rendered using the highest available level of detail.
+This renderer implements the `lumo.WebGLTextureRenderer` which provides interfaces for storing and accessing texture data efficiently.

 - **PointRenderer** renders vertex-based data of varying x, y, and radius.
 It assumes data is retrieved as a Float32Array with interleaved vertices in the format [x, y, radius, x, y, radius, ...].
+This renderer implements the `lumo.WebGLVertexRenderer` which provides interfaces for storing and accessing texture data efficiently.

 - **ShapeRenderer** renders instanced shapes (stars in this implementation) for vertex-based data of varying x, y, and radius.
 It assumes data is retrieved as a Float32Array with interleaved vertices in the format [x, y, radius, x, y, radius, ...].
+This renderer implements the `lumo.WebGLVertexRenderer` which provides interfaces for storing and accessing texture data efficiently.

 - **InteractiveRenderer** renders vertex-based data of varying x, y, and radius.
 It assumes data is retrieved as an array of objects of the format { x: , y:, radius: }, however the exact field names are configurable.
-This renderer implements the `lumo.WebGLInteractiveRenderer` which provides interfaces for spatially indexing point data and emitting `click`, `mouseover`, and `mouseout` events.
+This renderer implements the `lumo.WebGLInteractiveRenderer` which provides interfaces for spatially indexing and searching point data.

 Below is an example of a minimalistic vertex-based renderer implemented by extending the `lemo.WebGLVertexRenderer` class: